FileHulk Lab Report

 While the original Project IGI no longer receives updates, its sequels have introduced new features, including multiplayer modes and checkpoint systems, offering modernized experiences for PC gamers.

-Is Project IGI difficult to play?
+Is Project IGI for Windows free to play or use?+